Uberspace/lab/source/guide_taskd.rst

 Generate Client Certificates and Keys
 -------------------------------------
-As we have a user we need a key and a cert.
+As we have a user, we need a key and a cert.
 The correctness of the name is not important.
 It is only used for the output file names and ignored in authentication.
 ::

  [isabell@stardust ~]$ cd $TASKDDATA/pki